-After you were injured and your vehicle was damaged in a Louisiana car accident, caused by a negligent or reckless driver, you only have one year to file a claim under the state’s statute of limitations law.
+After you were injured and your vehicle was damaged in a Louisiana car accident caused by a negligent or reckless driver, you may be wondering: How long do I have to file a personal injury lawsuit?
+In Louisiana, you only have one year to file a claim under the state’s statute of limitations law.
 The Louisiana statute of limitations, Civil Code Article 3492, paraphrased, allows a maximum of one year from the day injury or damage happened to file a claim or pursue a personal injury lawsuit.
 If the injuries, or their full extent, are discovered later, the one-year statute of limitations begins when the injuries are discovered.

 Car Accident Statute of Limitations Exceptions